Lab-V/lab-v.github.io/README.md

-## This is short demo site for Logitech / Geekbrains contest
+## This is short demo site for Logitech / GeekBrains contest